vitobotta/zsh-history-sync/README.md

 ## Installation

 You need to clone this repo with the scripts somewhere and run the install script.
-The installer will ask you for the path to your git repository that you want to use to synchronise the history, as well as a password to encrypt it (the password will be stored in ~/.zsh-history-sync.encryption-key).
+The installer will ask you for the path to your git repository that you want to use to synchronise the history, as well the UID of the GPG key you want to use to encrypt the history.
 The install script then updates your .zshrc to load what's required to trigger the synchronisation in background.

 ```bash
 git clone https://github.com/vitobotta/zsh-history-sync.git